 Rhyming game: “Whose name rhymes with "bed"?
 That’s right, Fred!
 Is Fred’s hair red?
 No it’s black… ha, ha, ha!
 Who else has black hair?”

-Personal photos: go to school in September and attend all events during the year.
-Take photos of all the kids all over the school & on the playground, preferably with your child in the photos as well.
+Personal photos: Go to school in September and attend special events during the year.
+Take photos of all the kids all over the school and on the playground, preferably with your child in the photos as well.
 Use these photos to match up names to faces.
 Place them on a poster and talk about friends/activities all year.

-Class photo: blow it up really big in color at a self-serve copy place.
+Class photo: Blow it up big in color at a self-serve copy place and post it in your house.
 Post the class photo in the kitchen, bathroom, bedroom, play room.
 Talk about friends from school everyday and anytime you can as you go about the daily business of living in your house.
 Talk about how lucky your child is to have so many friends, how much fun it is asking them to play, what will they play tomorrow, who will he/she ask to play tomorrow, etc.

-Make personal/activity observations together.
-In class, have him observe other kids and comment on those observations.
+Make observations together.
+In class, have your child observe other kids and comment on those observations.
 Ask questions at school that can be followed up at home.
 For example: